-In mechanical cases, broad claims may properly be supported by a single form of an apparatus or structure.
-In re Vickers et al., 1944 settled that in cases involving chemicals and chemical compounds, which differ radically in their properties it must appear in an applicant's specification either by the enumeration of a sufficient number of the members of a group or by other appropriate language, that the chemicals or chemical combinations included in the claims are capable of accomplishing the desired result."
-The article "Broader than the Disclosure in Chemical Cases", 31 J.P.O.S.
+In mechanical cases, broad claims may properly we supported by a single form of an apparatus or structure.
+In re Vickers et al., 1944 C.D.
+324; 564 O.G.
+174.

+In chemical cases, however, the disclosure of a single species usually does not provide an adequate basis to support generic claims.
+In re Sol, 1938 C.D.
+723; 497 O.G.
+546. This is because in chemistry it is not obvious from the disclosure of one species, what other species will work.
+In re Dreshfield, 1940 C.D.
+351; 518 O.G.
+255 gives this general rule: "It is well settled that in cases involving chemicals and chemical compounds, which differ radically in their properties it must appear in an applicant's specification either by the enumeration of a sufficient number of the members of a group or by other appropriate language, that the chemicals or chemical combinations included in the claims are capable of accomplishing the desired result."
+The article "Broader than the Disclosure in Chemical Cases".
+31 J.P.O.S.
 5, by Samuel S. Levin covers this subject in detail.